VictorMS-200/CSharp-studies/README.md

 ## Important (language)
 The project <b>isn't finished yet.</b> I'm still working on it.
 I'm translating the project from Portuguese to English.
 So, if you find any errors in the translation, please let me know.
 Thank you!

-Section that are already translated:
+The section that is already translated:
 - 01 - First steps
 - 02 - Object Orientation
 - 03 - Inheritance and interface